 Most importantly, how do we build each kid’s capacity to accomplish those things rather than focusing exclusively on content development and the navigation of tools?

 What do we need to teach?
 What do we need to learn?

 These are some of the questions I’ve begun pursuing with teachers like Molly over the last year, and that work will continue.
 There are other questions I’d like to pursue with fellow coaches and other pd facilitators, though.

 For instance, I know from experience that coaching teachers to help kids produce and publish authentic work for real audiences can be challenging in and of itself.
 Having them do so in order to help writers learn something genuinely meaningful from this audience?
 Something that will inspire deep revision of thought and work?
 I’m thinking that’s an entirely different endeavor, and it requires an entirely different skill set not only for teachers, but for coaches and facilitators as well.
 How do our approaches need to shift in response?
 What do we need to be learning?

-- Behavior and action must align with vision
+- Behavior and action must align with vision, not just the standards.

-- Reflection is critical, and reflecting on unintended consequences even more so
+- Reflection is critical, and reflecting on unintended consequences is even more so.

-- Learning isn’t simply about gathering and producing and publishing…it’s about connecting, questioning, challenging, and revision
+- Learning isn’t simply about gathering and producing and publishing.
+It’s about connecting, questioning, challenging, and most of all, revision.

 - We must be critical consumers of the information and ideas that are so plentiful now.

 What have you been learning from your experiences on the ground lately?
 What are the big ideas that circle around your professional life?